What’s New at a Glance:

 Teradek’s Vidiu series of portable encoders can transmit wirelessly from cameras to Panopto.

-As the RTMP feed is ingested, Panopto transcodes it to HTTP Live Streaming (HLS) and transrates it for adaptive bitrate (ABR) delivery.
+As the RTMP feed is ingested, Panopto transcodes it to HTTP Live Streaming (HLS) for delivery.
 This enables a high-quality video feed to reach audiences at massive scale on desktop and mobile platforms.
 Panopto’s integrations with content delivery networks (CDNs) and WAN optimization solutions minimize video startup time and buffering.
 And with live DVR, viewers who join late never have to miss a moment of the webcast.